The Beginner’s Guide to Heat Resistance: 6 Things to Consider

 As the pain starts subsiding, it’s replaced by a pulsation under the skin like the burn has a tiny heartbeat.

-The burn could be minor — leading to some redness and inflammation of the skin.
-But burns can be much more severe — resulting in infection or nerve damage.
+That type of burn could be minor, leading to some redness and inflammation of the skin.
+But burns can be much more severe, resulting in infection or nerve damage.

-It’s an awful feeling that can be prevented with the right protection.
+It’s an awful feeling that you could have prevented with the right heat-resistant protection.

 Let’s start with some background information by looking at how we measure heat ratings.